 "We want to grow our Power base into new markets.
 We are not a strong player in growing Web 2.0 and cloud space and we want to participate there," said Brad McCredie, CTO of IBM's Systems Technology Group and IBM Fellow.
 "But to do that we have to bring our IP to market in a different way than if we were addressing the classic Unix market."

 Google Inc. officials declined say what their contributions to the consortium would be, or what competitive goals they hoped to achieve by being a founding member.
-A Google spokesperson was characteristically vague saying in an email statement, "we believe in openness and we are looking forward to the innovation that the OpenPOWER Consortium will bring to the data center hardware and software
+A Google spokesperson was characteristically vague saying in an email statement, "we believe in openness and we are looking forward to the innovation that the OpenPOWER Consortium will bring to the data center hardware and software industry."

 But knowing Google's closely-held interest in creating its own hardware designs, one analyst believes the company can couple IBM's Power chip and other technical pieces from consortium members with its own server technology to create a more robust cloud computing platform.